Sharanaakash13/Reinforcement-Learning/README.md

 Simulator : Webots Simulators
 Bot in Simulator : Custom Bot

-Pretrained Q-table is used to drive the bot in real environment.
+Pretrained Q-table is used to drive the bot in real time with exact simulation environment.

-Project still in progress .....